-Some people feel that acceptance of God is entirely a matter of faith.
+Some people feel that acceptance of God is entirely a matter of (blind-) faith.
 But the Scriptures actually claim that it is the truth which is the basis for this faith (Rom.
 10:17).
 Truth is only truth if it is objective truth, that is, it is true for everyone regardless of time or circumstances.
 Thus, God is either true (and there can be objective proofs to support this), or He is not true and only subjective ‘truth’ can be offered for ‘proof’.

-On the other hand, ‘beliefs’ and ‘truth’ are sometimes not entirely related.
-Tertullian once bragged that the main reason he so readily accepted Christianity was that it was fundamentally absurd.
-Perhaps he was alluding to 1Corinthians 1-2 which talks about human wisdom and divine wisdom being incompatible.
+Tertullian once bragged that the main reason he so readily accepted Christianity was that it was ‘fundamentally absurd’.
+Perhaps he was alluding to First Corinthians 1-2 which talks about human wisdom and divine wisdom being incompatible.
 Some people are so committed to their beliefs that despite the evidence of truth they refuse to change their beliefs.
-In this way we observe that what some atheists claim is their scientific basis for unbelief is nothing more than belief in opinions rather than evidence.
-Thus despite the mass of evidence to the contrary, many atheists refuse to accept that origin of life is best explained by appears to be obvious (a Designer/Creator).
+In this way we observe that what some atheists claim is their scientific basis for unbelief is nothing more than their belief in their wishful opinions rather than evidence.
+Thus despite the mass of evidence to the contrary, many atheists refuse to accept that origin of life is best explained by what appears to be obvious: a Designer—the Creator.

 We have to applaud Prof. Flew for having the courage to consider and then accept the evidence.

-There have been a rash of very articulate and passionate atheists such as Richard Dawkins, Christopher Hitchens, Sam Harris, Daniel Dennett, who have attacked theism (the belief in God) by attacking Religious Fundamentalism (the poor behaviour of those claiming to believe in God and their abuse of Religious rules to oppress people).
+There have been a rash of very articulate and passionate atheists such as Richard Dawkins, (the late) Christopher Hitchens, Sam Harris, Daniel Dennett, who have attacked theism (the belief in God) by attacking Religious Fundamentalism (the poor behaviour of those claiming to believe in God and their abuse of Religious rules to oppress people).
 The type of God these Religious Fundamentalists promote is not the God I am arguing for.
 But to some it is going to sound like it.

-CS Lewis artfully makes the point in the “Magician’s Nephew” that there can be several people confronted with the evidence for God yet they can interpret that evidence quite differently.
+C.S.
+Lewis artfully makes the point in the “Magician’s Nephew” that there can be several people confronted with the evidence for God yet they can interpret that evidence quite differently.
 Lewis describes Uncle Andrew’s direct encounter with Aslan where he vehemently denied what he was seeing and hearing as making himself look stupid.
 And Lewis, the former atheist himself, continues, “Now the trouble about trying to make yourself stupider than you really are is that you very often succeed.
 Uncle Andrew did.”
 When it comes to proof for God, the evidence is cumulative and therefore acceptable proof.

 This evidence, or proofs, for the existence of God invites those atheists to consider it – especially for those who claim that there is none.
 At the very least it should be reasonably concluded that atheism (the absolute claim that there is no God after considering all possible knowledge) is a highly irrational position.

-PROOFS FOR THE EXISTENCE OF GOD…
+PROOFS FOR THE EXISTENCE OF GOD

 Everything has a cause...